millerhooks/DockerLessons/1-Docker_Basics/1-What_Is_Docker/README.md

 > features from Docker web pages:

 >    Docker containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code,>
->    runtime, system tools, system libraries – anything you can install on a server.
+>    runtime, system tools, system libraries ï¿½ anything you can install on a server.
 This guarantees that it will always run
 >    the same, regardless of the environment it is running in.[5]

 > Docker provides an additional layer of abstraction and automation of operating-system-level virtualization on Windows